cyrillelamal/Internety/README.md

 It is highly recommended implementing the `AsynchronousFillerInterface`, e.g. using threads (even only one).
 Or you can implement the more generic `FillerInterface`.

+### create distributed or heavy sitemap?

+At the moment the `AsynchronousFillerInterface` proposes the `onBeforeTaskCreated` callback which is implemented in the `ThreadPoolFiller` via the `TaskLifecycleHandlerInterface` interface.

+More simply, it means that you can pass an implementation of the `TaskLifecycleHandlerInterface` interface to the constructor of `ThreadPoolFiller`.
+This implementation will handle inscribed URIs before launch any task and handle other URIs.